FREE SHIPPING on orders of $85 or more

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Wooldridge were recorded, including Woolrich, Woolridge, Wolrich, Woolrych, Wolridge, Wooldridge and many more.

 This web page shows only a small excerpt of our Wooldridge research.
-Another 235 words (17 lines of text) covering the years 1086, 1633 and 1707 are included under the topic Early Wooldridge History in all our PDF Extended History products.
+Another 235 words (17 lines of text) covering the years 1086, 1633 and 1707 are included under the topic Early Wooldridge History in all our PDF Extended History products and printed products wherever possible.

-Another 29 words (2 lines of text) are included under the topic Early Wooldridge Notables in all our PDF Extended History products.
+Another 20 words (1 lines of text) are included under the topic Early Wooldridge Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Wooldridge family emigrate to North America:

 Wooldridge Settlers in United States in the 17th Century

 Wooldridge Settlers in United States in the 18th Century

 Wooldridge Settlers in United States in the 19th Century

 The Wooldridge Family Crest was acquired from the Houseofnames.com archives.
 The Wooldridge Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.